virtual-labs/exp-architecture-zf-mmse-iiith/experiment/theory.md

 \end{aligned}
 $$

-where, H represents the channel matrix.
+The recieved signal after ZF equalization reduces to

+$$
+\begin{aligned}
+  Y = X + \frac{N}{H}
+\end{aligned}
+$$

 By inverting the channel, the ZF equalizer restores the transmitted signal by "forcing" the effect of the channel to zero.
-However, this approach has a significant drawback: when the channel gain is small or near zero, the ZF equalizer amplifies the noise in the received signal.
+However, we can observe from the above equation that this approach has a significant drawback: when the channel gain is small or near zero, the ZF equalizer amplifies the noise in the received signal.
 This issue is particularly problematic in low Signal-to-Noise Ratio (SNR) regimes, where ZF equalization can lead to poor Bit Error Rate (BER) performance.
+To combat for this, we move to understand MMSE equalizer.

 ## Minimum Mean Square Error (MMSE) Equalizer